Add to your Claude Code skills

 scan deep |

-Scan and also invoke safe tools to verify they execute |
+Scan, run safe attack simulation, and also invoke safe tools to verify they execute |

 test <cmd> / test --target <file> |

-Test a specific server by command or target config |
+Test one server and emit an action receipt by command or target config |

 record <cmd> |